PrestaShop/prestashop.github.io/news/_posts/releases/2021-03-30-prestashop-1-7-7-4-maintenance-release.md

  - 1.7
 ---

 PrestaShop 1.7.7.4 is now available.
-This maintenance release fixes XX issues reported since the 1.7.7.0.
+This maintenance release fixes 13 issues reported since the 1.7.7.0.

 ![1.7.7.4 is available!](/assets/images/2021/05/build_1.7.7.4.png)